Algebraic Geometry over $C^\infty$-rings: Modules over -rings and -schemes Modules over C∞-rings and C∞-schemes

-\begin{rem} Here is a slightly subtle point.
-Pullbacks $\uf^*({\cal E})$ are a kind of fibre product, and may be characterized by a universal property.
+\begin{rem} Pullbacks $\uf^*(\cE)$ are a kind of fibre product,\I{fibre product}\I{category!fibre product} and may be characterized by a universal property in $\OXmod$.
 So they should be regarded as being {\it unique up to canonical isomorphism}, rather than unique.
-One can give an explicit construction for pullbacks, or use the Axiom of Choice to choose $\uf^*({\cal E})$ for all $\uf,{\cal E}$, and so speak of `the' pullback $\uf^*({\cal E})$.
-However, it may not be possible to make these choices strictly functorial in $\uf$.
+One can give an explicit construction for pullbacks, or use the Axiom of Choice\I{Axiom of Choice} to choose $\uf^*(\cE)$ for all $\uf,\cE$, and so speak of `the' pullback $\uf^*(\cE)$.
+However, it may not be possible to make these choices strictly functorial in~$\uf$.